selkies-project/selkies-gstreamer/infra/gke/COTURN_GKE.md

 > NOTE: The `iceServers` list should contain the IP of the LoadBalancer and static IP provisioned earlier.

-> Test the stun and turn servers at the Trickle ICE page: https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/
+> Test the STUN and TURN servers at the Trickle ICE page: https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/